-Definition: student who is in 10th, 11th, or 12th grade and wishes to take college courses.
+Definition: A student in 11th or 12th grade who wishes to take college courses.
 Complete courses would apply toward both high school and college credit.

-The deadlines* for dual enrolled students to be registered for on-campus classes at Dalton State's main campus each semester are as follows.
-Please note that in order to register for classes, students must first be fully admitted to Dalton State.
+The deadlines* for dual-enrolled students to be registered for on-campus classes at Dalton State's main campus each semester are as follows.
+Please note that to register for classes, students must first be fully admitted to Dalton State.
 Please allow at least two weeks between completion of application file and the registration deadline.

 Spring Semester - December 1

 Summer Semester - May 1

 *Deadlines may be changed or extended as necessary.
 Please contact us if you have any questions about deadlines.

 A dual enrollment applicant must submit the following items to be considered for admission: